squid-cache/squid-cache.github.io/docs/SquidFaq/InnerWorkings.md

 data, and more.
 When Squid opens a disk file for reading, it looks for the meta data header and unpacks it.

-This warning means that Squid couln't unpack the meta data.
+This warning means that Squid couldn't unpack the meta data.
 This is non-fatal bug, from which Squid can recover.
 Perhaps the meta data was just missing, or perhaps the file got corrupted.